MegaManSec/JoshuaHu/menu/ideas.md

 - A service which stores credentials for websites that a team/company has a single login for, and allows team-members to use the service without knowing the password (like proxy with persistent cookies for login).
 This may include "modules" for certain websites that handle login on the website automatically.

-- Post about how it's possible to be an illegal immigrant in Europe, semi-legally.

 - Fuzz scripting languages' _scripts_ using AFL++ to instrument actual in-script functions.

 - Some type of "fake symbol insertion" into binary files so when they're debugged, incorrect code is shown.